 This "skills" course assumes you have knowledge of fiber optic termination and splicing.
 If you are new to fiber optics, you should first complete the "Fiber U Basic Fiber Optics" course before attempting the hands-on exercises here.

 In order to follow these exercises, you will need tools, test equipment and various fiber optic components.
-If you work for a company engaged in fiber optic installation or manufacture, the required parts should be available from your employer.
-If not, you can purchase them from many vendors recommended in Lesson 3.
+If you work for a company engaged in fiber optic installation or manufacture, the required parts should be available from your employer or you can purchase them from many vendors recommended in Lesson 3.
 If you do not have any equipment, a special Fiber U Basic Skills Lab lesson has directions on how to purchase inexpensive tools online and use them to learn basic fiber optic skills.

 The organization of this self-study program is designed to make your learning these skills safely and efficiently.
 Thus we start with a lesson on safety that is vitally important for your learning experience to be safe and efficient.
 Please follow this lesson carefully, then get the proper safety equipment and use them all the time.